Jermaine0Forbes/Javascript-Reference/angular/readme.md

 </details>

-2. import FormControl and FormGroup into the component, then create FormGroup like the example below

 <details>
 <summary>
-View Content
+2. import FormControl and FormGroup into the component, then create FormGroup like the example below
 </summary>

 **people.component.ts**

 ```js